mooz/js2-mode/README.md

 ====

 * See broken syntax highlighting and timer errors?
 Recently upgraded Emacs from version 24.2 or earlier?

-* Try
+Try
 [reinstalling or byte-recompiling](https://github.com/mooz/js2-mode/issues/72)
 the package.

+* Any indentation problems should be reported with `M-x report-emacs-bug` (please try reproducing them with `js-mode` first, for clarity).
+Starting with Emacs 25, `js2-mode` delegates indentation to the indentation engine of `js-mode`.

-Please report problems at <http://github.com/mooz/js2-mode/issues>.
+Please report other problems at <http://github.com/mooz/js2-mode/issues>.

 Contributing
 ======